ColinKp47/NN_Proposal/README.md

 Ultimately, I would like to see a tool like this be used to evaluate and understand current infrastructure while guiding future decisions.

 # Goals
--Collect and label large datasets
+Collect and label large datasets

--Explore correlations to link to map datasets
+Explore correlations to link to map datasets

--Train model to make inferences about a location based on street grid layout
+Train model to make inferences about a location based on street grid layout

+Explore possible further applications